Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

      * Gets all the relationships on a digital twin by iterating through a collection.
      *
      * @param digitalTwinId The Id of the source digital twin.
-     * @param modelClass The model class to convert the relationship to.
+     * @param clazz The model class to convert the relationship to.
 Since a digital twin might have relationships conforming to different models, it is advisable to convert them to a generic model.
      * @return A {@link PagedIterable} of relationships belonging to the specified digital twin and the http response.
      */
     @ServiceMethod(returns = ReturnType.COLLECTION)
-    public <T> PagedIterable<T> listRelationships(String digitalTwinId, Class<T> modelClass) { }
+    public <T> PagedIterable<T> listRelationships(String digitalTwinId, Class<T> clazz) { }

     /**
      * Gets all the relationships on a digital twin filtered by the relationship name, by iterating through a collection.
      *
      * @param digitalTwinId The Id of the source digital twin.
      * @param relationshipName The name of a relationship to filter to.
-     * @param modelClass The model class to convert the relationship to.
+     * @param clazz The model class to convert the relationship to.
      * @param context Additional context that is passed through the Http pipeline during the service call.
      * @return A {@link PagedIterable} of relationships belonging to the specified digital twin and the http response.
      */
     @ServiceMethod(returns = ReturnType.COLLECTION)
-    public <T> PagedIterable<T> listRelationships(String digitalTwinId, String relationshipName, Class<T> modelClass, Context context) { }
+    public <T> PagedIterable<T> listRelationships(String digitalTwinId, String relationshipName, Class<T> clazz, Context context) { }

     /**
      * Gets all the relationships referencing a digital twin as a target by iterating through a collection.